Helena (song): Music video

-The music for "Helena" was filmed at the Immanuel Presbyterian Church (pictured in 2013) in Los Angeles.
+The music video for "Helena" was filmed at the Immanuel Presbyterian Church (pictured in 2013) in Los Angeles.

 The song's music video was directed by Marc Webb.
 It was filmed from January 7–8, 2005 at the Immanuel Presbyterian Church in Los Angeles.
 During filming, fans of the band were invited to appear in the video as mourners at a funeral.
 While the original focus of the song was a real-world death, the music video shifts over its context to tell the story of a young woman (played by Tracy Phillips) who died, with Gerard Way standing in the pulpit.
-Throughout the music video, it cuts between shots of the band performing in the church to the funeral attendees participating in a dance number.
+Throughout the music video, it cuts between shots of the band performing in the church and the funeral attendees participating in a dance number.

 After a while, the woman rises from her coffin and begins to dance through the church aisle, interacting with the attendees and at one point grabbing the camera to join her.
 Eventually, she collapses back into her casket, and is carried out of the church in the rain by six pallbearers: the band's five members, plus one fan.
 As the woman is carried out, the funeral attendees dance around the casket with black and red umbrellas.
 This scene was not created with the rain in mind, though the crew felt that it made the video look better.
 The dances in the video were choreographed by Michael Rooney.

 The music video was among the 100 most requested videos on MTV2 for several weeks in 2005, reached number one over a dozen times on Total Request Live, and was frequently played on Fuse.
 It was nominated for five awards at the 2005 MTV Video Music Awards: Best Rock Video, Best New Artist in a Video, Best Choreography, MTV2 Award, and Viewer's Choice.
 It did not win any of these nominations.
 In 2017, Pastes Ashley Laderer ranked it as the best music video for an emo song.
 In 2024, a readers poll for Alternative Press placed "Helena" as the best music video from the 2000s, with staff writers describing the video as one of My Chemical Romance's "most stunning and impressive performances".
 Aliya Chaudhry of Kerrang! ranked it as the band's best music video, believing that it demonstrated the band's artistic ability.
 They further wrote that the music video could be considered one of the greatest ever made.